dpro-codes/dpro-codes/README.md

-### Hola! 👋 My name is Diana and I'm a Software Engineer Intern at ASICS Digital.
+### Hola! 👋 My name is Diana and I am a Software Engineer at ASICS Digital.

-- 🙋🏽‍♀️ Pronouns: She/Her
+- 🙋🏽‍♀️ Pronouns: She/Her/Hers
 - 🎓 I am graduate of Northeastern and Boston University.
 Go Huskies and Terriers!
-- 🌱 I’m currently learning React, Chai and Mocha.
+- 🌱 I’m currently learning React and Redux.
-- 💬 Ask me about dancing, playing the piano or practicing qigong.
+- 💬 Ask me about Cuban salsa, running or practicing qigong.
 - ⚡ Fun fact: I am a big U2 fan and have seen them in concert 20 times!
 - 💻 Learn more about me on my [personal website](https://www.dianaruizolvera.com).